Past Events

 Advocacy Day

 On April 9, 2025, twelve Carthage social work students attended NASW-WI Advocacy Day with Professor Becki Hornung, Social Work Department chair, in Madison, WI.
 This event brings together professional social workers and students to learn lobbying skills, so they can become effective advocates on issues that are important to the social work profession.
 Attendees participated in workshops on advocacy skills, gun violence prevention, and public service student loan forgiveness programs, among other topics.
 Attendees also had the opportunity to meet with elected officials and their staff to discuss the importance of policies that impact social workers and the communities they serve.
-This experience was an empowering way for students to use their voices to impact public policies in Wisconsin.
+This experience was an empowering way for students to use their voices to impact public policies in Wisconsin. | Read a student's perspective here.

 National Alliance on Mental Illness Wisconsin Conference

 Our first semester as a club, we attended the National Alliance on Mental Illness (NAMI) - Wisconsin conference in April!
-We learned about a variety of important topics, met mental health professionals, and connected with each other!
-Read our conference report here.
+We learned about a variety of important topics, met mental health professionals, and connected with each other! | Read our conference report here.

-Summit 2024
+APRIL 2024

 More Events